Best Garden Solar Lights

 Is each light in this set going to astound you with its lighting prowess?
 Probably not but as a total package, these lights form to create a terrific pathway for your garden.
 Plus, they literally can be installed by a six-year-old.

-Though plastic may not be the first material you would think of for durability, this hard plastic construction is both durable and waterproof.
+Though plastic may not be the first material you would think of for durability, this hard plastic construction is both durable, waterproof, and weather-resistant.
+One reviewer claims that his lights saw triple-digit heat for 12 days and these lights didn’t suffer at all.

-As was previously mentioned, you do have the ability to independently adjust the solar panel and the light.
+As was previously mentioned, you do have the ability to independently adjust the solar panel and the light by 180-degrees.
 In addition to this, there is an auto-off by day and auto-on by night feature.

 Much like the previous solar light, this is built with a stake that is designed to be inserted into the ground.
 Once you find a logical location in your yard, insert it in the ground and let the sun charge it up.